Skip to main content

 Built-in risk factors

 Users with the Configurator or System Administrator role can access the risk factor adjustments by navigating to Administration > Configuration > Risk factors.
-Brinqa provides the following built-in risk factors:
+Brinqa provides the following built-in risk factors before the introduction of Brinqa Risk Intelligence:

 NameReasonConditionsScore